fduda/p3dst/readme.txt

 If should be able to write a simple math program in C/C++ or C#.
 Do not underestimate this.
-If you start writing your own shaders without any prior knowledge about a C like language it is as hard as if you start writing a Panda3D application without knowing anything about Python.
-If you do not know anything about C it has at least three advantges to learn it first.
+If you start writing your own shaders without any prior knowledge about a C like language, it is as hard as if you start writing a Panda3D application without knowing anything about Python.
+If you do not know anything about C it has at least three advantages to learn it first.
 Python extensions are often written in C. You learn a programming language where you have to explicitly declare the types of variables.
 With C you get a tool to rewrite your time critical Python snippets.